Federal regulations require federal loan recipients to complete an exit counseling session.

 Whether you are preparing to start your dental practice or continuing into a specialty program or dental residency, you will be faced with new financial challenges.
 If borrowing has been part of your financial plan, you may find it worthwhile to take some time to educate yourself about managing your student loan debt.

-The links below have repayment information for dental students that cover various topics about your federal loans and include helpful information for you as you graduate and determine how you will be handling your federal loans after your grace period ends.
+The ADEA website has repayment information for dental students that cover various topics about your federal loans and include helpful information for you as you graduate and determine how you will be handling your federal loans after your grace period ends.

 Service Commitment Loan Repayment Programs may be an option to help you pay your student loans.
 These programs pay off all or part of your loan based on your service commitment to their organization.
 Terms, condition and eligibility vary based on program selected.

 The National Student Loan Data System, or NSLDS, is the U.S. Department of Education's central database for student financial aid records including all federal loans.
 You can obtain a listing of all your federal loans from this website.
-To log on, you will need your Social Security number and your FAFSA PIN.
+To log on, you will need your FSA ID.

 You may want to consider collecting your current loan balances including interest from your servicers and use the Dental Loan Organizer and Calculator offered by AAMC/ADEA DLOC to estimate your future loan payments based on your selection of repayment options.
 This may help you with budgeting for your future expenses.